remy/remysharp.com/public/blog/call-for-proposals-at-ffconf-2015.md

 # Call for proposals at ffconf 2015

 [ffconf](http://2015.ffconf.org) has it's event date (6-Nov 2015) and I've been in the process of carefully curating the content I want to hear at this year's event again.
+As with each year, it takes place at the [Duke of Yorks](https://www.flickr.com/groups/fullfrontalconf/pool/) in Brighton, UK.

 As always, I also make sure I allot a few positions for CFP, so here's what our CFP looks like.